MicrosoftDocs/cpp-docs.it-it/docs/atl-mfc-shared/reference/crect-class.md

 ### <a name="return-value"></a>Valore restituito

-Diverso da zero se `CRect`del bordo superiore, sinistro, inferiore e i valori a destra sono tutti pari a 0; in caso contrario 0.
+Diverso da zero `CRect`se i valori in alto, a sinistra, in basso e a destra sono tutti uguali a 0; in caso contrario, 0.

 ### <a name="remarks"></a>Note